Johnnyr612/LoL-Clip-Pipeline/README.md

 ## Local YOLO Participant Classification

-Participant classification can use a local YOLO model instead of the OpenAI vision API.
+Participant classification can use an optional local full-frame YOLO model.
 Point the app at your weights before starting the backend:

 ```powershell
 $env:LOL_CLIP_YOLO_WEIGHTS = "D:\path\to\your\weights.pt"